Requirements to work on a cruise ship

 Personal Survival Techniques:

-• The correct way evacuate the ship
+• The correct way to evacuate the ship

 • How to flip a life raft that is capsized